Saturday, May 20, 2023

 Lower Long Walk, near Cinestudio

-Wearing academic regalia (caps and gowns), bachelor’s and master’s degree candidates assemble on the Lower Long Walk near Cinestudio for the processional to the Quadrangle.
+Wearing academic regalia (caps and gowns), bachelor’s degree candidates assemble on the Lower Long Walk near Cinestudio for the processional to the Quadrangle.

 Academic Procession Begins